Alumni Story: Cameron Brewer

 Today, thanks to Cameron’s hard work, the space has been transformed into a community restaurant for Norman, OK.

 “I want The Standard to be open for the rest of my life.
 It’s my fun hobby.
 It’s become kind of a community hub for many, many people,” Cameron explains.
 “The driving motto for the restaurant is ‘from 8 to 80.’
 That’s what The Standard is.
-It is for 8-year-olds and 80-year-olds.
+It is for 8-year-olds and 80-year-olds, so in reality all ages are able to enjoy the place.
 So [I] took a lot of my city planning concepts and put it into that.”

 What other incremental development is there a need for in Norman?
 The city of Norman has a significant deficit in the variety of housing options, but Cameron’s attention is in the commercial arena.
-“I am hoping that there are people who will do the residential work.
-Residential construction is something that I very much appreciate, whether it is single-family or multi-family.
+“I am hoping some of my projects will help inspire others more focused in residential development.
+Residential construction is something that I very much appreciate, whether it is single-family or multi-family,” Cameron explains.
+“That [need for housing] is very much the focal point of discussion in Norman right now.
+How do we get dense housing units in and around downtown?
+We have a great commercial district and simply need the rooftops for additional support and vitality.
 I am currently shifting my gears to help support those potential developers who are interested in building housing and working with the city.”

 Inside The Standard